wbaopaul/scATAC-pro/README.md

     * added new parameters in the configuration file: Top_Variable_Features, REDUCTION, nREDUCTION
     * enabled all clustering methods mentioned in the manuscript, along with kmeans clustering on principal components
     * file path changed to like downstreame_analysis/PEAK_CALLER/CELL_CALLER/..., indicating peak caller
-    * qc_per_barcode requires two input files, separated by comma, see example and detailed usage
 - Jan, 2020
     * added a new module *mergePeaks* to merge different peak files called from different data sets
     * added a new module *reConstMtx* to reconstruct peak-by-cell matrix given a peak file, a fragment file and a barcodes.txt file